M. Ward: Other artists

+M. Ward has produced all his solo work and every album by She & Him.
+In addition he has produced albums for Jenny Lewis, Mavis Staples and most recently Valerie June.

 He has performed on recordings by Brian Wilson, Kim Deal, Giant Sand, Cat Power, Neko Case, Beth Orton (with whom he co-wrote the title track to her album Comfort of Strangers), The Court & Spark, Bright Eyes (with whom he toured on the 2004 Vote for Change tour with R.E.M. and Bruce Springsteen), Jenny Lewis (whose debut solo album Rabbit Fur Coat he co-produced), and My Morning Jacket.

 In 2005, Ward was – along with Aaron Burtch, Jason Lytle and Jim Fairchild from Grandaddy, Scout Niblett, Marie Frank or Jeremy Gara – involved in Howe Gelb's project called Arizona Amp and Alternator, which had officially no band members but a lot of guest musicians (M. Ward's voice can be recognized on the track "Aaaa(3)").

 In 2006, he helped produce and contributed a song to the John Fahey tribute album I Am the Resurrection.
 He also appears on Norah Jones' album Not Too Late, performing backing vocals and guitar on "Sinkin' Soon", and toured as the opener and a member of her "Handsome Band" for the album in the spring of 2007.
 Also his cover of David Bowie's song "Let's Dance" is featured on the soundtrack of the 2007 New Zealand film Eagle vs Shark.
 Ward was previously a member of the band Rodriguez with Kyle Field of Little Wings and Mike Funk of Echodrone.
 Their album Swing Like a Metronome was released in 2000 and produced by Jason Lytle of Grandaddy.